 Resistance to diseases and pests is an important breeding goal in many vegetable crops.
 Vegetable seed companies are therefore developing many new resistant varieties.
-Naktuinbouw can test resistances through a biotest.

 We prefer to do these tests ourselves.
 Every year we perform hundreds of tests on newly registered varieties of lettuce, spinach, tomato, tomato rootstock, pepper, cucumber, gherkin, melon, French bean, pea, and various types of cabbage.
-These testings are performed according to internationally established protocols of CPVO and UPOV.
+These tests are performed according to internationally established protocols of CPVO and UPOV.

 Below you can find an overview of resistance tests that we can perform for you at a fixed fee.
 In addition, we can develop new resistance tests at your request in all possible crops including ornamental crops.

 You can also perform your own resistance tests using the reference isolates we use for the official variety description.
 Delivery of these reference isolates is subject to special conditions.
-Below you can find the list of isolates: validated for resistance testing.

 We also determine new isolates.
 For this, we have fixed fees for downy mildew in lettuce and spinach and for clubroot in Brassica oleracea.